 A wonderful Cape Cod farmers market.
 You will find such items as baked goods, cheese, flowers, fruit, herbs, vegetables, honey, jams, meat, and plants.

 Plenty of fresh and delicious food and locally made products to choose from at the Bass River Farmers Market such as plants and flowers, local meat and fish vendors, homemade baked goods, fresh Cape Cod grown veggies, and herbs.

 Come out to the Village Green in Sandwich and support your local vendors.
 Pick up some eggs or grass-fed beef, veggies, freshly baked goods, savory pastries, and so much more.

 The mission of the Truro Farmers Market is to educate the consumer about the many benefits of local food to our health and the environment.
 Direct access to Barnstable County’s local harvest and harvesters will enhance and enrich the community by offering community-led education as well as a venue to sell products grown, raised, or caught on Cape Cod by participating vendors.
 The market connects and benefits every socio-economic level, striving to be accessible to all.

-Come to Preservation Hall in Wellfleet and explore all the wonderful items offered by our local farmers, artisans, craftsmen, bakers, and musicians.
+Come to the lush green behind the Congregational Church in Wellfleet and explore all the wonderful items offered by our local farmers, artisans, craftsmen, bakers, and musicians.
 Fresh & local produce, honey, eggs, cut flowers, prepared foods, baked goods, coffee, live music, and more!

-You won’t want to miss the sights, sounds and tastes at the Farmers Market at the West Tisbury Grange Hall: just-picked local produce, fragrant flowers, delicious prepared foods from Island kitchens, and more.
+You won’t want to miss the sights, sounds and tastes at the West Tisbury Farmers Market: just-picked local produce, fragrant flowers, delicious prepared foods from Island kitchens, and more.